raymondworkshop/raymondworkshop.github.io/_posts/learning/2025-07-07-notes-illimitable-men.md

           **embrace your flaws** instead of comparing yourslef to other men.
           **self-acceptance fuels authentic sexual attraction energy**
         - affirm your value daily - start each morning reinforcing your worth

+    - How to be Confident in Any Room
+        - **Confidence is a trigger**
+            - calm under pressure

+        - repeatedly **link a specific song to moments of confidence and success**, you train your nervous system to enter that state almost automatically
+            - stimulus -> state
+            - song -> calm, focused, ready

+            - repeat, and go deeper
+                - choose your anchor like a song
+                - pair it with preparation
+                - reinforce after success

+        - Once you FEEL in control, competence is natural
+            - you remember that **you already have the competence to handle** these moments
+            - **each time you recall the anchor**, the feeling grows stronger;
+              and it almost feels like you're reliving the experience again, walking in calm, certain, in control

 - Presence: Owning the moment
     - **being fully in the moment** communicates that you value her attention and your own time.